Exploring Musical Intervals

 5. Stefaniak, A. (2020).
 The Art of Music Production: The Theory and Practice.
 Bloomsbury Academic.

-Exploring the American Mu
+Exploring the American Music Notation

 American music notation is a system of notation widely used in English-speaking countries, assigning letters of the alphabet to musical notes.
 This sy